Reinierandrew/vic_public_transport/README.md

 The team will obtain data sets through APIs and other available sources to aid in answering the above questions.

-A presentation of a summary of the project results will be given on JAnuary 17th to the PTV management team.
+A presentation of a summary of the project results will be given on January 17th to the PTV management team.